codeplatoon-devops/pre-work/README.md

 ### Self-paced learning (AWS)

-The goal of this section is for you to acquire an AWS Cloud Practitioner certification, which is a non-technical certification that expects no pre-knowledge.
+In order to complete the pre-work you will be required to acquire an AWS Cloud Practitioner certification, which is a non-technical certification that expects no pre-knowledge but will get you up to speed on AWS as a platform.
 You can learn more about the exam and schedule it [here](https://aws.amazon.com/certification/certified-cloud-practitioner/).

 To help you pass the certification exam we recommend two free resources provided directly from AWS.

 - An [official course](https://explore.skillbuilder.aws/learn/course/external/view/elearning/134/aws-cloud-practitioner-essentials) that covers all the exam material
 - An [AWS Certified Cloud Practitioner Exam preparation course](https://explore.skillbuilder.aws/learn/course/external/view/elearning/9449/exam-prep-aws-certified-cloud-practitioner) specifically designed to help you understand what to expect from the exam itself

+- Note: The first few modules of this course will be part of the weekly pre-work, but the rest of the modules (6-11) and the final assessment should be covered at your own pace simply to be prepared for things that may be covered on the certification exam.

 ### Weekly pre-work (Code Platoon)

 > Chandra suggested the split in days below, but I don't know that this will work effectively, we likely want to simplify it by simply making 4 modules, each a week long.

-> Chandra turned me onto [this](https://www.youtube.com/playlist?list=PLu0CiQ7bzwETXXnwbmvG5D7nXGHddArBP) playlist of pre-recorded Code Platoon branded videos on diff topics relevant to this intro work.
+> Chandra turned me on to [this](https://www.youtube.com/playlist?list=PLu0CiQ7bzwETXXnwbmvG5D7nXGHddArBP) playlist of pre-recorded Code Platoon branded videos on diff topics relevant to this intro work.
 I haven't watched them yet but it would be great to use our own resources when appropriate over external resources.

 #### Module 1 - Intro to internet (2 days)
 - [a great 5 minute high level overview](https://www.youtube.com/watch?v=7_LPdttKXPc)